-Line the back of your fabric with inexpensive muslin.
+Line the back of your fabric with an inexpensive muslin.

 That will provide a finished look and help prevent the cellulite-like bumps of the batting material from showing through.

-Once your fabric is sewn and your valance frames are dry – it’s time for fun with staples!
+Once your fabric is sewn and your box valance frames are dry, it’s time for fun with staples!

 Line the fabric/muslin seam up to the inside top of your frame.